How to use the Chase Sapphire Reserve travel credit

 Key takeaways

-• The annual travel credit is easy to use and applies to a wide range of travel purchases, including flights, car rentals, hotels, cruises and more.
+- The annual travel credit is easy to use and applies to a wide range of travel purchases, including flights, car rentals, hotels, cruises and more.
 This standout benefit does not roll over to the following year.

-• In order to maximize the travel credit, use it as soon as possible to start earning bonus rewards on travel purchases.
+- In order to maximize the travel credit, use it as soon as possible to start earning bonus rewards on travel purchases.
 Double-check the merchant category codes associated with your transaction to ensure your purchases are eligible for the travel credit.

-The Chase Sapphire Reserve®: It’s a cult favorite, the world’s first viral credit card and one of the best travel credit cards on the market.
+The Chase Sapphire Reserve®: it’s a cult favorite, the world’s first viral credit card and one of the best travel credit cards on the market.
 It took the credit card world by storm when Chase introduced it in 2016.
-Since then, it’s endured as one of the best credit cards around, despite its steep $550 annual fee.
+Since then, it’s endured as one of the best credit cards around despite its steep $550 annual fee.

 What is the Chase Sapphire Reserve travel credit?

 The Chase Sapphire Reserve’s $300 annual travel credit is one of the card’s most valuable benefits.
 It’s an annual card benefit, so it’s separate from the card’s first-year welcome offer of 60,000 points after spending $4,000 within three months of account opening.
 You get the travel credit annually just for being a cardholder, and it applies to all qualifying travel purchases paid for with the card.
+Further, you might be pleasantly surprised at how much qualifies as an eligible purchase.

 The $300 travel credit is a use-it-or-lose-it benefit.
 If you don’t use it one year, you’ll forfeit any portion that remains at the end of your cardmember anniversary year — it won’t roll over.
-That’s the last thing you want to happen, because you won’t earn bonus rewards on travel purchases until you’ve used the $300 travel credit.
+That’s the last thing you want to happen because you won’t earn bonus rewards on travel purchases until you’ve used the $300 travel credit.
 The full credit is at your disposal as soon as you open your account, though, so you can start taking advantage of it right away.

 How do you earn the Chase Sapphire Reserve travel credit?

 The annual travel credit resets each year.
-But unlike similar credits on top-tier travel cards — like the up to $200 in airline fee credits that comes with The Platinum Card® from American Express — the timing is based on your card renewal date instead of the calendar year.
+But unlike similar credits on top-tier travel cards — like the up to $200 in airline fee credits that come with The Platinum Card® from American Express — the timing is based on your card renewal date instead of the calendar year.

 The Chase Sapphire Reserve’s credit is also much easier to use since it isn’t tied to a specific airline or travel provider.
 With the Amex Platinum, for instance, you have to commit to one airline carrier at the beginning of the year, and you can’t switch later on if your travel plans change.